Company logo | Codica

 Graphic elements influence your web solution performance.
 Why is it crucial?
 Because hindered loading speed can result in a high bounce rate.
 You have only 2.5 seconds to load the heaviest element on the page to make your solution user-friendly.

 For optimizing graphics in your design, you can choose lightweight formats, such as PNG, JPEG, and GIF.
-Also, you can compress images.
+Also, if any of your assets are huge in size, you can compress them.
 Compression of 70-90% gives a balanced result regarding weight and quality.

 Further reading: Website Redesign: The Complete Guide and Recommendations